VladosNX/MPD-Kit/README.md

 The latest step is copying binary files from cache to `dist` - and process is done!

+## About MPD-Clicks

+MPD-Clicks is the GUI application that allows you to use the same functions as from MPD-CLI with more intuitive way than MPD-CLI.
+You can look at this project at https://github.com/VladosNX/MPD-Clicks

 ## Future features

 ### 1. Cross-compiling